Blog

 NegativeMaximum diversification (hedge)

 A common trap: holding ten different technology stocks gives an impression of diversification, while their high correlation makes them fall together.
+The number of lines is reassuring, but it is the correlation between them that determines real protection.

 Correlation matrix as a colored checkerboard illustrating positions that are too correlated